apache/lucene-solr/solr/README.md

 Solr Examples
 ---------------

 Solr includes a few examples to help you get started.
-To run a specific example, do:
+To run a specific example, enter:

 ```
   bin/solr -e <EXAMPLE> where <EXAMPLE> is one of:

     cloud        : SolrCloud example
-    dih          : Data Import Handler (rdbms, mail, atom, tika)
     schemaless   : Schema-less example (schema is inferred from data during indexing)
     techproducts : Kitchen sink example providing comprehensive examples of Solr features
 ```

-For instance, if you want to run the Solr Data Import Handler example, do:
+For instance, if you want to run the SolrCloud example, enter:

 ```
-  bin/solr -e dih
+  bin/solr -e cloud
 ```

 Indexing Documents